jobe-m/ownkeepass/README.md

 Status
 ------

-Release 1.1.6 available from jolla store and [openrepos.net] [1] / warehouse app
+Release 1.1.7 available in [openrepos.net] [1] / warehouse app
+* Support for landscape orientation added (not only but for all TOHKBD owners :)
+* Orientation can be adjusted in application settings (Portrait / Landscape / Dynamic)
+* Added support for reading Keepass 2 databases

+Release 1.1.6 available from jolla store
 * Password entries can be moved between groups now
 * Updated icon look in list views
 * Database can be directly closed from lock screen
 * Added elide mode to top menu label (fixes too long database path running out of the screen)

 Next upcoming stable release will be 1.2.0 which will add UI landscape orientation and Keepass 2 database read support.
 The next pre-releases 1.1.7+ will be used for testing and updating translations.
-If you want to help with testing please build by yourself from master branch or wait for the next pre-release version 1.1.7 on [openrepos.net] [1].
+If you want to help with testing please build by yourself from master branch or take the pre-release version from [openrepos.net] [1].

 Finally Keepass 2 database support is HERE!
 Current status:
-* Reading from a Keepass 2 database is finished and now working fine (merged back to master branch).
+* Reading and searching from a Keepass 2 database is finished and now working fine (merged back to master branch).
 Reusing database code from [KeepassX 2][3] project for that which is shared into this repository.
-* Searching in and writing to Keepass 2 database will be done in near future (will be done on keepass2 branch).
+* Writing to Keepass 2 database will be done in near future (on keepass2 branch).
 It needs some redesign of the password entry save handling.

 Roadmap
 -------